OhiaJanny/OhiaJanny/README.md

 - 👋 Hi, I’m Ohia Jane Chidera
-- 👀 A frontend developer
-- 📫 How to reach me janechidera12@gmail.com

 <!---
 OhiaJanny/OhiaJanny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.